Guichounours/Guichounours/README.md

 📦 Forecasting pollution peaks using Machine Learning

 ❤️ Analysis of user data from a dating application

+🍾 Market study to determine the selling price of bottles from a Burgundy estate

 ## 🫶 What I love :